The ongoing impact of Coronavirus (COVID-19)

 The eCLiPSE team is currently working to build a specific program to help people through the COVID-19 outbreak.
 We understand that there is a growing demand for supporting individuals' mental wellbeing during these times.
 Please check back regularly over the coming weeks and months as this service will be continually updated with new information.

-- Stay informed, but find a healthy balance on how much media you consume.
+- Stay informed, but find a healthy balance with how much media you consume.
 Exposure to too much negative information can make you and your loved ones experience feelings of fear and anxiety.

-- Actively seek out positive news or stories each day to remind yourself that there are good things happening in the world and in your life.
+- Actively seek out positive news or stories each day to remind yourself that there are good things happening in the world around you, and in your own life.

-- Start a “Gratitude Jar” where you write one thing each day that you are looking forward to doing once things return to normal
+- Start a 'gratitude jar' where you write down one thing each day that you are looking forward to doing once things return to normal.

 - Develop an exercise routine that you can do either indoors or outdoors and schedule time in your day for regular exercise.
 Start with these:

-- Music can help improve our moods and make us feel good.
+- Music can help improve our mood and make us feel good.
 Create your own Spotify playlist and invite your friends to check it out and do the same.
 Here’s some inspiration:

-- Spend 5 minutes decluttering a space - tidy up a corner of your house you've been neglecting: 5 Minute Decluttering Projects
+- Spend 5 minutes decluttering a space - tidy up a corner of your house you've been neglecting.
+Here are some tips:

 - Watch or read something that encourages mindfulness.